 After 14 years, I know what works for large corporations, and I know what works for small business owners.
 I’ve used countless strategies and tools, so I don’t recommend one over another because I’m trying to get paid as an affiliate…I recommend what works for a specific goal.
 And, I only recommend tools that I personally use and find helpful.

 Once you’ve got some traction from your engagement pod with watches, likes, and comments, then the algorithm takes over and starts putting your video in the sidebar or the search results so that people will see it when they are searching for the topic that your video is about.
-Keep in mind this only works if the video is properly optimized.
-What do I mean by optimization?
-Watch this short video to learn more.

 3. Leverage Pinterest to Get More Video Views

-Be sure your pin is optimized with long tail keyword phrases that accurately describe what the pin (and video) is about, and then add the YouTube URL directly to the pin.
+Be sure your pin description is also optimized with long tail keyword phrases that accurately describe what the pin (and video) is about, and then add the YouTube URL directly to the pin URL.

 The key to making this strategy effective is that you have to also have an active Pinterest account.
 If you don't use Pinterest in the right way, well, it's not going to gain any traction to your video either.